Inayati Order: Lineage

 The initiatic lineage of the Inayati Order includes chains of transmission from the Chishti, Suhrawardi, Qadiri, and Naqshbandi orders, as founder Inayat Khan was initiated into these four streams.

-There are several living lineages and organizations that trace their origins to Inayat Khan.
+There are several living lineages and organisations that trace their origins to Inayat Khan.
 The Inayati Order represents the lineage passed directly to his eldest son, Vilayat Inayat Khan, includes his daughter Noor Inayat Khan, and is currently led by his grandson Zia Inayat Khan.

 History

 In 1910, Inayat Khan traveled from Hyderabad, India, to the United States, relocating in 1912 to London.
-His initial mission was as a classical Indian musician, pursuing the directive of his own Sufi teacher Abu Hashim Madani to “Fare forth into the world, my child, and harmonize the East and the West with the harmony of your music.
+His initial mission was as a classical Indian musician, pursuing the directive of his own Sufi teacher Abu Hashim Madani to “Fare forth into the world, my child, and harmonise the East and the West with the harmony of your music.
 Spread the wisdom of Sufism abroad, for to this end art thou gifted by Allah, the most merciful and compassionate.”

-Inayat Khan later founded organizations to establish Sufi teaching in Western Europe, including the Sufi Order in London in 1918 and the Sufi Movement in Geneva in 1923.
+Inayat Khan later founded organisations to establish Sufi teaching in Western Europe, including the Sufi Order in London in 1918 and the Sufi Movement in Geneva in 1923.
 Inayat Khan also traveled extensively in the United States as a musician and teacher, and established a circle of students in North America.

 Upon Inayat Khan’s death in 1927, his brothers and cousins led the Sufi Movement.
-In 1968, his son Vilayat Inayat Khan revived the name “The Sufi Order” in 1968 to distinguish his own lineage and circle of students.
+In 1968, his son Vilayat Inayat Khan revived the name “The Sufi Order” to distinguish his own lineage and circle of students.
 Vilayat Inayat Khan later updated this to “The Sufi Order International,” and served as head of the order until 2004.
 During this time Inayat Khan’s teachings grew in popularity and The Sufi Order International held numerous retreats, courses, and gatherings in Europe and North America.

-Zia Inayat-Khan took on leadership of the Sufi Order in 2000.
-In 2003, Zia Inayat-Khan and senior teachers launched Suluk Academy, a course of intensive study in the teachings of Inayat Khan.
+Zia Inayat Khan took on leadership of the Sufi Order in 2000.
+In 2003, Zia Inayat Khan and senior teachers launched Suluk Academy, a course of intensive study in the teachings of Inayat Khan.
 In 2016, the name was changed from “The Sufi Order International” to “The Inayati Order,” citing the historical Sufi tradition of adopting the name of the founder in the decades following the founder’s death.

 As of 2019, the Inayati Order comprises over 100 centers of study around the world, with headquarters in Richmond, Virginia.